Adejumok/Google-PlayStore-Apps-and-Reviews/README.md

 ## Introduction

 In this project, we analyze data using Python to gain insights and answer questions.
 They include:
+- How do all these apps perform on an average?
 - Does the size of an app affect its rating?
 - Do users really care about system-heavy apps or do they prefer light-weighted apps?
 - Does the price of an app affect its rating?